Updated December 2025

 Why Ranked #3

 UT Austin's IT master's program leverages the university's location in one of America's fastest-growing tech hubs.
 With major companies like Dell, IBM, Apple, and Google having significant operations in Austin, students benefit from abundant internship opportunities and job prospects.
-The program is known for its strong entrepreneurship component, with 23% of graduates launching their own ventures within five years.
+The program is known for its strong entrepreneurship component, with launching their own ventures within five years.
 The curriculum emphasizes both technical depth and business acumen, preparing graduates for leadership roles in technology organizations.

 University of Washington